 Jenny was a second and third grade teacher, as well as a reading specialist, prior to coming to the Cape Henlopen School District in 2008.
 Her career at “Cape” began as an Assistant Principal at Rehoboth Elementary School.
 For eight years she was Principal of the 2013 National Blue Ribbon Award-winning school, Richard A. Shields Elementary, in Lewes.
 In 2016, she was named National Distinguished Principal for Delaware.

 A University of Delaware Magna Cum Laude graduate, with a Bachelor’s degree in Elementary and Special Education, Jenny earned her Master’s Degree from Wilmington University in Administration and has her National Board for Professional Teaching Standards certificate.
-She is currently working on her Doctoral Degree in Educational Leadership.
+She also received a doctorate in Educational Leadership from Wilmington University.

 Jenny enjoys volunteering at her church and for the Phelan-McDermid Syndrome Foundation.
 Working collaboratively with community groups is another of her passions—particularly her work on behalf of the Minority Community Liaison Committee.

 You can learn more about Jenny’s experiences with high-quality instructional materials in this article published in Principal Magazine entitled The Elementary Principal’s Guide to Choosing & Evaluating a Literacy Program.

 In 2017, Cape Henlopen adopted ARC Core for grades 2-4.
 Teachers began by resetting a culture of reading and using ARC Core’s Independent Reading Level Assessment (IRLA).
 This first stage of implementation was so successful that the district expanded to using the full ARC Core curriculum including the Literacy Labs and thematic text sets.
 After the pilot year, teachers in grades K-1 and 5 joined their colleagues for a full K-5 implementation.